thebeaconlives/laravel-grunt/README.md

 ## Configuration
-You can configure many of the settings for this package, by traversing to it's configuration file.
-This file is located in you project's vendor directory, as below:
+You can configure many of the settings for this package, by copying the config file to your app folder with the following command:

-	`app/config/packages/jason-nz/laravel-grunt/config.php`

-This file is heavily commented, so hopefully each setting should be self explainatory.
+	`php artisan config:publish thebeaconlives/laravel-grunt`

 **Note:** please try not to edit the `package.json` and `grunfile.js` directly.
 Instead make your required changes in the config.php file, then run `php artisan grunt:setup` to apply the changes.